nightingal3/blog/_posts/2025-04-25-promises-and-perils-ai-scientists.md

 ### Critiquing the paper (or: the fastest review I've ever written)

 Attached is a PDF of comments: I review papers in exactly the same way (though I spend much more time and leave more comments for real papers).
+The comments in red are from Sakana AI, while the little speech bubbles (mouseover) are my comments.

 <div style="width:100%;height:600px;border:1px solid #ccc;margin:1em 0;">
   <iframe